ferrucc-io/hugo-theme/README.md

 ## Contributing

-If you find a bug or have an idea for a feature, feel free to use the [issue tracker](https://github.com/budparr/gohugo-theme-ananke/issues) to let me know.
+If you find a bug or have an idea for a feature, feel free to use the [issue tracker](https://github.com/ferrucc-io/hugo-theme/issues) to let me know.

-TODO:

-- fix hard-coded link to [section](https://github.com/budparr/gohugo-theme-ananke/blob/master/layouts/index.html#L32)